hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.6.3.html.md

 ## LDAP Null Binds Disabled By Default

-When using the LDAP Auth Backend, `deny_null_bind` has a default value of `true`, preventing a successful user authentication when an empty password is provided.
+When using the LDAP auth method, `deny_null_bind` has a default value of `true`, preventing a successful user authentication when an empty password is provided.
 If you utilize passwordless LDAP binds, `deny_null_bind` must be set to `false`.
 Upgrades will keep previous behavior until the LDAP